 The 2015 DRE Student School will be held at POST March 23-April 3, 2015.
 All interested officers need to contact Trooper Jason Marshall at (435) 650-4749 cell or firstname.lastname@example.org

-* The application deadline has been extended and there are a few slots left in the class - Students must apply between December 1st to the 31st, 2011 to be considered for the class.
-Students will be selected from the pool of applications received and will be notified by January 21, 2012.
+* The application deadline has been extended and there are a few slots left in the class - Students must apply before January 10, 2014 to be considered for the class.
+Students will be selected from the pool of applications received and will be notified prior to the training.

 The Utah Department of Public Safety's Drug Recognition Expert (DRE) program has received international acclaim for its success in identifying the drug-impaired individual.
 Although the focus of the DRE curricula is on the identification of the drug-impaired driver, DRE skills are applied to many different law enforcement activities.